big-squid/react-microfe/README.md

 ## Why Microfrontends?

 Microfrontends do for the client what Microservices have done for the backend.
 They allow you to build, maintain, and deploy a logical portion of your application separate from other pieces.
 This allows teams to move quickly and independently and prevent you application from becoming a gigantic bloated monolith that is hard to work on.
-If you've landed here, it's either because you have heard the buzz word, or you're actually experiencing the pain in your current monolith.
+If you've landed here, it's either because you have heard the buzz word, or you're actually experiencing the pain with your own monolithic frontend.

 ![Microfrontends](https://github.com/big-squid/react-microfe/raw/master/microfrontends.png "Microfrontends")

 ## Other solutions
 - Single SPA: This solution is more of a framework that provides ways to run multiple front end languages and uses System.js for dynamic runtime importing.
-If you want to make a franken app of React, Vue, and Angular, this project might be for you.
+If you want to make a franken app of React, Vue, and Angular, this project might be for you. https://github.com/CanopyTax/single-spa
 - Web components: This involves exporting your microfrontend as a standalone web component.
 This solution is viable for shipping microfrontends, but browser support is still limited and requires heavy polyfilling.
 All of the standard limitations of web components apply.
 - Installable React components: This involves publishing your microfrontend as an installable React component.
 The build and maintenance portion of doing this would be nearly identical to using `react-microfe`, but the downside is that deployments will require going back to the main app shim, revving a version, installing the package, doing a build, and re-deploying the main app.
 - iFrames: This involves the main app shim loading up content from different domains using iFrames.
-These win for being the easiest to setup and maintain, but they're terrible for browser performance, have varying security rules across browsers, and have an automatic "ick" factor associated with most devs.
+These win for being the easiest to setup and maintain, but they're terrible for  performance, have varying security rules across browsers, and have an automatic "ick" factor associated with most devs.

 ## How react-microfe works

-`react-microfe` wraps a component at build time in a way that allows it to be imported dynamically into a main React app.
-You can think of it like dynamic imports except it works across domains.
-Additionally it exposes a way to declare shared libraries and provide runtime configuration for your frontend.
+`react-microfe` wraps a component at build time in a way that allows it to be imported dynamically into your main React app shim.
+You can think of it like webpack's dynamic import syntax except it works across domains instead of in your local codebase.
+Additionally it exposes a way to declare shared libraries and provide runtime configuration for your microfrontend.
 It makes very few assumptions about the structure of your code or how you will deploy your application.
 It also doesn't require any advanced polyfills or specific browser support.
-It works out of the box with React.Lazy and React.Suspense, so usage should be familiar to anyone that has used those APIs.
+It works out of the box with `React.Lazy` and `React.Suspense`, so usage should be familiar to anyone that has used those APIs.
 A quick example:

 ```jsx
 import React from 'react'